mui/material-ui/docs/src/pages/getting-started/frequently-asked-questions.md

 ## When should I use inline-style vs `withStyles()`?

-As a rule of thumbs, only use inline-style for dynamic style properties.
+As a rule of thumb, only use inline-style for dynamic style properties.
 The CSS alternative provides more advantages.
 To name some of those pros:
 - auto-prefixing
-- better debug
+- better debugging
 - allow media queries
 - allow keyframes